Gran Canaria – the white beaches of Maspalomas

 The living caves of the monks in the tuff stone

-Colourful towns and a touch of culture
+Colorful cities and a pinch of culture

 Sometimes a breeze from Africa brings hot days to the island, and then all the inhabitants and their guests remember that Gran Canaria is actually a piece of the continent next door.